PretendoNetwork/nintendo-wiki/docs/nex/protocols/ranking/legacy.md

 ### (7) UnknownMethod0x7

 This method requires ownership of the unique ID, and having scores in the given category.
 In NEX 1, the server will return `Ranking::RegistrationError` if the user doesn't have scores in the given category.
+In NEX 2, `Ranking::NotFound` is returned instead.

 #### Request